Devking/HeartsAI/README.md

 - Game class (plays one game)
 - Hearts class (this is the main file that brings it all together)

+## Implemented Players

+- HumanPlayer: Allows humans to play Hearts
+- LowPlayAI: Picks the lowest card in a valid suit
+- RandomPlayAI: Plays a random card in a valid suit
+- LookAheadPlayer: Looks ahead a minimal amount of steps to make a decision
+- MCTSPlayer: Uses MCTS to decide on the optimal next move

 ## Version History

 0.0.1 &mdash;  Setting all of the infrastructure up and testing some java things